CATcher-org/catcher-org.github.io/dg/dev-workflow.md

 ---
 ## Submitting PRs

+* A Pull Request should include the following information:
+  1. A summary of what the PR does
+  2. A description of the changes made
-* When you submit a PR, also propose a commit message to be used when the PR is merged eventually.
-You can include the proposed commit message in the PR description.<br>
+  3. A proposed commit message to be used when the PR is merged

+The default PR template is provided for you when you create a PR on any CATcher repository.
+It is recommended that you follow the template.

-  Follow [these se-edu guidelines](https://se-education.org/guides/conventions/git.html) when proposing the commit message.
+* Please follow [these se-edu guidelines](https://se-education.org/guides/conventions/git.html) when crafting the commit message.